-In the wake of the economic downturn, policymakers are increasingly concerned with securing the economic health of the United States-including combating those crimes that threaten to further undermine the nation's financial stability.
-Identity theft, for one, poses both economic and security risks.
-It is the fastest growing type of fraud in the United States, and the Federal Trade Commission (FTC) estimates that identity theft costs consumers about \$50 billion annually.
-FTC complaint data indicate that the most common fraud complaint received (33% of all consumer fraud complaints) is that of identity theft.
-In 2008, for instance, about 9.9 million Americans were reportedly victims of identity theft.
-This is an increase of 22% over the approximately 8.1 million who were victimized in 2007.
-According to the FTC's most recent (2005) survey on identity theft, approximately 8.3% of the United States adult population may have fallen victim to identity theft.
-With recent data indicating that the number of identity theft incidents is on the rise, the current proportion of the population falling victim to identity theft may be even higher than the level estimated by the FTC in 2005.
+In the current fiscal environment, policymakers are increasingly concerned with securing the economic health of the United States-including combating those crimes that threaten to further undermine the nation's financial stability.
+Identity theft, for one, poses both security and economic risks.
+By some estimates, identity fraud cost Americans \$37 billion in 2010.2 FTC complaint data indicate that the most common fraud complaint received (19% of all consumer fraud complaints) is that of identity theft.3 In 2010, for instance, about 8.1 million Americans were reportedly victims of identity fraud.
+This is a decrease of about 3 million from the approximately 11.1 million who were victimized in 2009.
+Despite this decline in the overall number of reported identity fraud incidents, difficulty in detecting and resolving these incidents may have contributed in higher consumer costs; the average identity fraud victim incurred a mean of \$631-the highest level since 2007.5